-- Our standard materials and services purchase agreement template contains a clause specifically addressing citizenship and sustainability.
+- AT&T’s standard materials and services purchase agreement template contains a clause specifically addressing citizenship and sustainability.

-- We train our contract managers, more than 200 sourcing professionals, about sustainability in the supply chain and are providing the tools necessary to engage our strategic suppliers on sustainable business practices.
+- AT&T trains sourcing managers – more than 200 sourcing professionals – about sustainability in the supply chain and is providing the tools necessary to engage our strategic suppliers on sustainable business practices.

-- We are working with industry groups on developing a sustainability measurement model that provides a data-driven process to empower companies to share and apply best practices.
+- AT&T is working with industry groups on developing a sustainability measurement model that provides a data-driven process to empower companies to share and apply best practices.

-- We work with Alliance for Telecommunications Industry Solutions (ATIS) to set industry expectations for network equipment energy efficiency.
+- AT&T works with the Alliance for Telecommunications Industry Solutions (ATIS) to set industry expectations for network equipment energy efficiency.

-- Working with suppliers, we are innovating to reduce size and environmental impact of packaging.
+- Working with suppliers, AT&T is using innovation to reduce size and environmental impact of packaging.

 C&S Principles of Conduct for Suppliers

-We outline our C&S expectations in our Principles of Conduct for Suppliers, which cover topics including sustainable business practices, diversity, conflict minerals, ethics and labor rights.
-Every year suppliers are required to acknowledge these principles as part of the annual supplier sustainability survey.
+We outline our C&S expectations in our Principles of Conduct for Suppliers, which covers topics including sustainable business practices, diversity, conflict minerals, ethics and labor rights.
+Suppliers are required to acknowledge these principles as part of the annual supplier sustainability assessment.
 Additionally, every new contract agreement with suppliers requires that they acknowledge the principles.

-AT&T uses a Supplier Sustainability Scorecard that measures the performance of our strategic suppliers on their adherence to sustainable business practices.
+In 2016, AT&T used a Supplier Sustainability Scorecard to measure the performance of our strategic suppliers on their adherence to sustainable business practices.
 Suppliers must accomplish at least the following to achieve acceptable sustainability scores: